 I’ve had a lot of teachers—people that I’ve paid to be in the arena with me, other people who work with horses, authors of books, and, with a tip of the helmet to Alois Podhajsky, horses.
 Some have taught me well, some have led me astray, and some have been golden.
 I have opinions, many strong, but all subject to change as I learn more.

 I have found the different perspectives of different authors (and different horses) to be very valuable in my education.
 My hope with these articles is to offer a different perspective to the reader.

 Currently, I moderate all comments.
 My intent is to approve all constructive comments, even if they disagree.

-Unless noted otherwise, all content is copyright by me, but you are licensed to reuse it, as long as you attribute it (Curtis Clark, https://overthehill.horse), do not use it for commercial purposes (don’t make any money from it), and don’t change or modify it.
+Unless noted otherwise, all content is copyright by me, but you are licensed to reuse it, as long as you attribute it (Curtis Clark, https://overthehill.horse), do not use it for commercial purposes (don’t make any money from it), and don’t change it.
 You can read the details over at Creative Commons.